X-Sensing/python_dashboard_resources/deploy_cloud_and_AWS_notes/AWS_deploy_notes.md

 app.run_server(host='0.0.0.0', port=8000)
 ```

-from the linux command line start the screen:
+From the linux command line start the screen:

 ```